daniyahsiddiqui/Labs/usecases/usecase-1-Dec2022/README.md

 1. Configure jenkins and Configure "webhook with Githhub" repository(Discussed in earlier slides).
 2. Check for all the files in github folder - https://github.com/Rising-Minerva/DevOps-FINAL/tree/main/Labs/usecases/usecase-1/
 3. Please make changes in the file as directed in ``step-4``
-4. Make sure you clone the RM repo into your own Github account with exact folder structure from Labs/usecases/...
+4. Make sure you clone a the Rising-Minerva repo into your own github account.

 ---------------------------------------

 Step 3.
 Review code